Christina Aguilera’s Patriotic Swimsuit Can Barely Contain Her Curves

 Aguilera rocked a Solid and Striped one-piece ($158; revolve.com) while posing for a photo shoot in the pool.
 She paired the suit with an appropriate red lip and matching sunglasses, and let her blonde hair get immersed in the water.

-If you love X-Tina’s patriotic suit but aren’t ready to totally take the plunge, shop a similar style, like this high-cut flag one-piece that brings the patriotic vibe while keeping you a bit more covered up.
+If you love X-Tina’s patriotic suit but aren’t ready to totally take the plunge, shop a similar style, like this high-cut flag one-piece or this curvy-girl design that brings the patriotic vibe while keeping you a bit more covered up.

 VIDEO: Christina Aguilera's Beauty Transformation